decentralized-identity/sidetree/docs/implementation.md

 None.

-## Get block confirmation time
+## Get block
-Gets the block confirmation time in UTC of the block identified by the given block hash.
+Gets the data of a block identified by the block hash.

 |                     |      |
 | ------------------- | ---- |